jayam923/brewdat-pltfrm-ghq-tech-template-adb/docs/table_optimizations.md

 ## DATA SKIPPING

 Data Skipping is a performance optimization that aims at speeding up queries that contain filters (WHERE clauses).
-As new data is inserted into a Databricks Delta table, file-level min/max statistics are collected for all columns (including nested ones) of supported types.
-Then, when there’s a lookup query against the table, Databricks Delta first consults these statistics to determine which files can safely be skipped.
+As new data is inserted into a Delta table, file-level min/max statistics are collected for all columns (including nested ones) of supported types.
+Then, when there’s a lookup query against the table, Delta first consults these statistics to determine which files can safely be skipped.

 **This is done automatically** and no specific commands are required.

 ## PARTITION BY

 Spark is designed to process large datasets 100x faster than traditional processing, this wouldn’t have been possible without partitions.
-Below are some of the advantages of using Spark partitions on memory or on disk.
+Below are some of the advantages of using partitions.

 * Fast accessed to the data.
 * Provides the ability to perform an operation on a smaller dataset.